brianshumate/vaultini/README.md

   sudo security delete-certificate -c "vaultini Intermediate Authority"
   ```

-  - The `sudo` command will prompt you for your user password; enter your user password to add the certificate.
+  - The `sudo` command prompts for your user password; enter your user password to add the certificate.

 - For Linux: